 - Green Vegetables

 Some studies suggest that there’s a positive correlation to behavioral issues with iron deficiency.
-In fact, iron deficiency in children under two has shown to have lasting effects for mood and behavior.
+In fact, iron deficiency in children under two has shown to have lasting effects on mood and behavior.
+A French research study also found that children with ADHD and low iron levels often exhibit more severe behavioral issues.
 Luckily, increasing iron-laden foods in your child’s diet can help correct this.

-Here are some foods that are rich in iron:
+Here are some foods that positively impact behavior and are rich in iron:

 - Dark Chocolate (Yum!)